Draxent/IExp/README.md

 IExp
 ====

-#Introduction
+##Introduction

 IExp is an interpreter, written in c#, for simple mathematical expressions.

 It is really simple to use.
 You need just to run it and it will appear a Windows Form.
 It contains a menu containing the items:
- - File → containing OpenFile that allow you to open the file that you want to interpreter
+ - <b>File</b> → containing OpenFile that allow you to open the file that you want to interpreter
- - Interpreter → interpreter the opened file
+ - <b>Interpreter</b> → interpreter the opened file
- - ? → containing a Help button
+ - <b>?</b> → containing a Help button

 The Help button says what you should do in order to have you expression file interpeter.
 I report here the steps:
 1. Click on File → Open File
 2. Select a text file with the same format of try.txt
 3. Click on Execute -> Iterpreter
 4. See the result on the TextArea
 5. Try to click on the nodes of the tree
+Where try.txt is an example file provided to you.

-###Key Features:
+####Key Features:

 - Simple to use
 - Full of comments